Smartphone addiction statistics 2025-2026: the numbers behind the habit

 None of these correlations are dramatic on their own.
 But they’re consistent, and they compound.

-82% of Gen Z report knowing they have a problematic relationship with their phone.
-They’re not unaware.
+Many in Gen Z report knowing they have a problematic relationship with their phone.
 They just can’t close the gap between knowing and doing.

 The tools we’ve been given (screen time limits, app blockers, shame-based trackers) were designed for a problem they don’t fully understand.